Welcome to Atherton Tablelands

 What are the top attractions in Atherton Tablelands?

-The Atherton Tablelands have a tropical climate, with warm temperatures and high humidity year-round.
+The Atherton Tablelands has a tropical climate, with warm temperatures and high humidity year-round.
 The wet season runs from December to April, with heavy rainfall and occasional tropical cyclones.
-The dry season runs from May to November, characterized by mild temperatures and clear skies.
+The dry season runs from May to November, with mild temperatures and clear skies.

-In summary, the Atherton Tablelands offers a unique and beautiful region to explore, with stunning natural landscapes, fresh, locally-produced food, and various outdoor activities and events.
+In summary, the Atherton Tablelands offer a unique and beautiful region to explore.
+It features stunning natural landscapes, fresh, locally produced food, and various outdoor activities and events.
 Visitors can enjoy hiking, swimming, wildlife watching, and much more, making it an ideal destination for nature lovers and adventure seekers.

 Atherton Tablelands Tours